The Walt Disney Company Italy

-The Walt Disney Company Italia S.r.l. (formerly called The Walt Disney Company Italia S.p.A.) is The Walt Disney Company's Italian division and one of The Walt Disney Company's European divisions.
+The Walt Disney Company Italia S.r.l. (also Disney Italia; formerly called The Walt Disney Company Italia S.p.A.) is The Walt Disney Company's Italian division and one of The Walt Disney Company's European divisions.
 The company was founded on 8 May 1938 as Creazioni Walt Disney S.A.I.
-The company also handles distribution and marketing for Disney+ in that region.
+It is headquartered in Milan.

+The television division of the company has produced TV series for Disney Channel Italy.
+From 1988 to 2013, Disney Italia published digest size comics magazines featuring Disney characters which until then were licensed to Mondadori.